Azure/AppConfiguration/examples/README.md

 ### feature-management-sample

-This example shows how to use feature flags.
+This example shows how to use feature flags in Java Spring boot application.

 ### feature-management-web-sample